ckormanyos/real-time-cpp/readme.md

 available here.

-A GNU GCC port with a relatively high level of C++11 awareness such as GCC 4.8 or higher (better yet, GCC 4.9 or higher) is required for building the reference application.
+A GNU GCC port with a relatively high level of C++11 awareness such as GCC 5.2 or higher (better yet, higher) is required for building the reference application.

 Some of the code snippets demonstrate language elements not only from C++11, but also from C++14 and C++17.
 A compiler with C++17 support (such as GCC 7.2.0) can, therefore, be beneficial for success with *all* of the code snippets.

-In the reference application, the makefiles are aware of a default location for the respective GCC tool chains.
+In the reference application on `*Win`, the makefiles are aware of a default location for the respective GCC tool chains.
 This location has been defined by me and it might not be where you want it to be.
 Therefore, when using the reference application or designing a custom build, the root directory of